 This module examines explanations of how language evolved in humans.
 We explore the evolution of the human language capacity drawing on evidence from linguistics, evolutionary theory, primatology and (paleo)anthropology.
 We consider language as a cognitive adaptation and ask what it is an adaptation for, e.g. instruction in tool making, as a form of social bonding, or as a means of winning a potential mate.
 We consider the phylogenetic development of language within the species as well as what cognitive and communicative abilities in non-human primates might reveal about the origins and functions of human language.

-The purpose of this module is to allow students to pursue interests which are not represented in, or central to, named modules, subject to the availability of qualified staff.
-Students will engage in a programme of supervised reading and produce an extended piece of coursework.
+The purpose of this module is to allow students to pursue interests which are not represented in, or central to, established courses, subject to the availability of qualified staff.
+Students will engage in a programme of supervised reading and produce a dissertation of between 9000 and 10,000 words.

 The purpose of these courses is to allow students to pursue interests which are not represented in, or central to, established courses, subject to the availability of qualified staff.
 Students will engage in a programme of supervised reading and produce an extended piece of coursework (the length will depend on which course is being taken).